otacon424/portfolio/README.md

-# portfolio
+# Portfolio - Jekyll

-This will be my portfolio website.
+I will be using Jekyll for this portfolio site, to test the native themes that are supported by Github pages.